 Therapist Spotlight: Janis Ellington, CAC-II, RPS

-Janis Ellington provides Addiction Counseling for adults.
-She offers support, education, and treatment for those seeking help for Substance Use and their loved ones.
-She strives to help family members understand how to help themselves in addition to helping their loved ones in need of treatment.
-Janis is our “go to” for Recovery Resources as she has treatment connections that reach nationwide.
-Janis possesses true compassion for those living with addiction.
-She has a creative ability to identify and link to the best treatment approach.
+Janis Ellington provides Addiction Counseling on an individual basis and in group settings for adults.
+She offers support, education, and treatment for those seeking help for Substance Use and counseling for their loved ones.
+Janis is our “go to” for Recovery Resources as she has treatment connections that reach nationwide for adults and adolescents.
+Janis possesses true compassion for those living with addiction and has a creative ability to identify and link to the best treatment approach.
 She wants to open doors and connect anyone wanting help with the right fit for their unique needs.

 GET TO KNOW JANIS:

 Why Did You Become An Addiction Counselor?

 “I didn’t mean to become an addiction counselor- it just happened.
 Originally, I wanted to be a recreation therapist for geriatric clients to keep them as physically active for as long as possible.
 I interned at an addiction’s facility because I needed to fulfill an academic requirement.
 This internship lead me to recognize addiction in my own family, and I became more interested in and passionate about helping people find recovery from addiction. ”

 “My ideal client is someone who is searching for freedom from the bondage of addiction.
 Being caught in the web of addiction is isolating to the individual with addictive behaviors.
 Also, addiction infects the whole family and support system.
 Anyone directly or indirectly caught in the web of addiction is an ideal client for Addiction Recovery Strategies!”